koninika/PDDL-Blocks-World/README.md

 loading a paint with paint of a given color washing a brush, making it clean

-Here are some constants that your actions should enforce.
+Here are some constants that your actions should enforce:
-all of the usual actions and constraints of the blocks world
+All of the usual actions and constraints of the blocks world
-there is a fixed set of colors: red, green, blue, yellow, ... in order to paint an object, that object must be on the table and clear Painting with a sprayer is easy -- just pick it up and spray.
+There is a fixed set of colors: red, green, blue, yellow, etc In order to paint an object, that object must be on the table and clear Painting with a sprayer is easy -- just pick it up and spray.
 To paint something a color with a brush, it has to be loaded with paint of that color.
-To load a paint bush with a particular color, you have to be holding the brush, the brush must be initially clean and there has to be a paint can holding that color of paint which is clear.
+To load a paint bush with a particular color, you have to be holding the brush, the brush must be initially clean and there has to be A paint can holding that color of paint which is clear.
 When a brush is loaded with a color it is not clean.
 To wash a brush, making it clean, you have to have a water bucket that has nothing on it (i.e., is clear) and you have to be holding the brush.